CesarGarcia-dot/DatingAppNetCoreAngular/README.md

 ![](/preview3.png)

 ### Notes
-If you want to learn all about angular and asp core i recommend you visit the site [asp core and angular](https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch)
+If you want to learn all about angular and asp core I recommend you visit the site [asp core and angular](https://www.udemy.com/course/build-an-app-with-aspnet-core-and-angular-from-scratch)